Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Redshift calibration

 The cosmic shear signal, as the angular correlation of two such $\bm{\gamma}^{\rm obs}(\bm{\theta})$ fields, is highly sensitive to biases in the estimates of $n(z)$.
 Such biases can result in significant shifts in the inferred cosmological parameters \citep{Bonnett16, hildebrandt20, joudaki2020}.
 The increased statistical precision of DES Y3 requires errors in the redshift distributions to be unprecedentedly small so as not to dominate the uncertainty budget.

 In practice, photometric redshift calibration for weak lensing source galaxies relies on DES galaxies for which there exists accurate redshift information, defining the \textit{redshift sample}.
-To this end, the DES Y3 methodology follows the idea that galaxies can be categorised as \textit{phenotypes} that are distinguishable and tightly constrained in redshift by their color in many-band photometric information \citep{Masters15, Sanchez19, buchs19}.
+To this end, the DES Y3 methodology follows the idea that galaxies can be categorised by their color in many-band photometric information, thereby tightly constrained \textit{phenotypes} \citep{Masters15, Sanchez19, buchs19}.
 The DES \textit{Deep Fields} \citep{y3-deepfields}, a combination of optical and near-infrared multi-band, deep photometry over a smaller area of 5.88 deg$^2$ (after masking), are used to define these phenotypes.
 These observations act as an intermediary between redshift sample galaxies and the wide field photometry over the DES footprint.
 This framework successfully reduces both the statistical and systematic uncertainty in redshift calibration \citep{y3-sompz}.

 This section summarises the strategy and choices made for the calibration of redshift distributions, described fully in \citep{y3-sompz}.
 First, it summarises the primary method employed that relates redshift samples to sets of galaxies distinguishable by their wide-field photometry (Section~\ref{sec:sompz}), and how clustering cross-correlation measurements and small-scale shear ratios are folded in to validate and further constrain the proposed redshift distributions (Sections~\ref{sec:clusteringz} and \ref{sec:SR}).
 Next, the DES Deep Fields and redshift samples used are described in (Section~\ref{sec:zsamples}).
 The estimated mean redshift of the source sample is shown in the right panel of Figure~\ref{fig:map} as a function of position in the sky, showing the survey to be homogeneous across the footprint.
 In Figure~\ref{fig:nzs}, the overall redshift distributions of the four bins are shown.